aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/working-with-text/add-text-to-a-pdf-file/_index.md

 ## Use OTF Font

-Aspose.PDF for .NET offers the feature to use Custom/TrueType fonts while creating/manipulating PDF file contents so that file contents are displayed using contents other than default system fonts.
-Starting release of Aspose.PDF for .NET 10.3.0, we have provided the support for Open Type Fonts.
+Aspose.PDF for С++ offers the feature to use Custom/TrueType fonts while creating/manipulating PDF file contents so that file contents are displayed using contents other than default system fonts.

 ```cpp
 void UseOTFFont() {